leftwm/leftwm/README.md

-# Leftwm - A window manager for Adventurers
+# LeftWM - A window manager for Adventurers

 ## Why go left